-Fortunately, these troubles are largely avoidable.
+Fortunately, these troubles are mostly avoidable.

-Drink a lot of water… but don’t drink from the tap.
 The tap water in Bali is of uncertain quality, and is often pegged as the cause of many a tourist’s case of “Bali belly”.
 When in Bali, stick to canned drinks or bottled water.
 The ice in Bali is safe – the island’s ice supply is quality-controlled by the local government.

 Try not to be without a ready supply of water handy, as the weather in Bali is often sunny; heatstroke can occur if you allow yourself to go without water for longer than is healthy.

-Don’t eat just anywhere.
 Most middle- to high-end hotels and restaurants are perfectly safe for tourists, but exercise caution when sitting down to an unknown restaurant.

 Stick to dining at places where a high turnover of customers is apparent; this indicates fresh food and a good reputation for safety (local customers would never return to a restaurant with an iffy reputation for hygiene).